Ann Packer

-Early life
+Biography

 In 1959 Packer won the English Schools 100 yards title.
 Next year she competed internationally in the long jump.
 She attended Didcot Girls' Grammar School (now Didcot Girls' School).

-Career

 In 1962, she reached the finals in the 200 metres at the European Championships and in the 80 metres hurdles at the Commonwealth Games; she was also part of the 4 × 110 yards relay team that won two medals at these competitions.
-In 1963 she focused on the 400 metres, and already by her fourth 400m race ran a world-level time of 53.6 seconds.
+In 1963 she focused on the 400 metres, and already by her fourth 400 m race ran a world-level time of 53.6 seconds.

+Packer became the national 440 yards champion after winning the British WAAA Championships title at the 1964 WAAA Championships.

 When she was selected for the 1964 British Olympic team Packer worked as a physical education teacher at Coombe County Girls' School, New Malden, Surrey.
 At the Olympics she shared a room with long jump gold medallist Mary Rand.
 Packer was hoping to win the 400 metres, but was beaten into second place by Betty Cuthbert of Australia, despite setting a new European record at 52.20 seconds.
-Disappointed, Packer planned to skip the 800m event and have a shopping trip instead, until her fiancé, Robbie Brightwell persuaded her to compete.
-Before the Olympics, Packer only had five domestic 800m races; she had taken up a longer distance to improve her stamina, and earned the third British spot at the last minute.
+Disappointed, Packer planned to skip the 800 m event and have a shopping trip instead, until her fiancé, Robbie Brightwell persuaded her to compete.
+Before the Olympics, Packer only had five domestic 800 m races; she had taken up a longer distance to improve her stamina, and earned the third British spot at the last minute.

 In her heat and semi-final Packer finished fifth and third, running 2:12.6 and 2:06.0 respectively, being beaten by French runner Maryvonne Dupureur, clocking 2:04.5 and 2:04.1.
 She thus started the final the second slowest of the eight contestants, having raced at the distance only seven times before.
 Packer was sixth at 400 m, lying behind Dupureur.
 She began her sprint to the finish with about 150 m to go, moved up to third at 100 m and took the lead in the final straight, using her sprinting speed to take the gold.
 She broke the world record with a time of 2:01.1 minutes.
 Commenting on her win, Packer said "Middle-distance running for women was still in its infancy and the 800 m had only been run in Rome four years earlier for the first time.
 I knew nothing about the event but being so naive was probably to my advantage; it meant I did not have any limitations in my head regarding what I should or could do.
 Ignorance proved to be bliss."
 Packer's winning performance is featured in Tokyo Olympiad, the official documentary of the games directed by Kon Ichikawa.